-We continue to follow the guidelines provided by the DFE as below September 2021:

-Given the likely gap in COVID-19 related cancellation insurance, if you are considering booking a new visit, whether domestic or international, you are advised to ensure that any new bookings have adequate financial protection in place.
+We continue to follow the guidelines provided by the DFE as below September 2021: Given the likely gap in COVID-19 related cancellation insurance, if you are considering booking a new visit, whether domestic or international, you are advised to ensure that any new bookings have adequate financial protection in place.

-From this term, you can go on international visits that have previously been deferred or postponed and organise new international visits for the future.
+It is now possible to participate in international visits that have previously been deferred or postponed and organise new international visits for the future.
 You should refer to the Foreign, Commonwealth and Development Office travel advice and the guidance on international travel before booking and travelling.